jennyf19/xamarin-csharp-meetingmanager-sample/README.md

 4. Under **Platforms**, select **Add platform**.
 5. Select **Mobile application**.
 6. Copy the Client Id (App Id) value to the clipboard.
-You'll need to enter these values into the sample app.
+You'll need to enter this value into the sample app.

 	The app id is a unique identifier for your app.